 While a job has so much of significance in our career and life, it is sometimes perplexing to see how people make career choices.
+There are many approaches to a career.
 Let me narrate the story of Ravindra, a person that I met recently.

 Ravindra completed an MCA (Master of Computer Applications) with no idea as to where it would land him in his career.
 It has been four years since he did that and to date, he is yet to get any break in career.
 With every passing year, his confidence is getting affected seriously.

 I asked him as to why he chose MCA and if had a liking to computer programming.

 He replied, “People told me that MCA will get me a job“.

 My inquiry followed: “Then why are you still looking for your first job after four years? “